cxw620/rust-polyglot/docs/traits.md

-When a trait has (roughly speaking) only methods, pointers to objects which implement the trait can be made into pointers to type-erased trait objects `dyn Trait`.
+When a trait has (roughly speaking) only methods, pointers to objects which implement the trait can be made into pointers to type-erased [trait objects](https://doc.rust-lang.org/reference/types/trait-object.html#trait-objects) `dyn Trait`.
 These "fat pointers" have a vtable as well as the actual object pointer.
 Trait objects are often seen in the form `Box<dyn Trait>`.
 Ability of a trait to be used this way is called "object safety";
-the rules are a bit complicated but often a trait can be made object-safe by adding `where Self: Sized` to troublesome methods.
+[The rules](https://doc.rust-lang.org/reference/items/traits.html#object-safety) are a bit complicated but often a trait can be made object-safe by adding `where Self: Sized` to troublesome methods.

 Rust has a strict trait coherence system.
 There can be only one implementation of a trait for any one concrete type, in the whole program.
-To ensure this, it is forbidden (in summary) to implement a foreign trait on a foreign type
+To ensure this, [it is forbidden](https://doc.rust-lang.org/reference/items/implementations.html#trait-implementation-coherence) (in summary) to implement a foreign trait on a foreign type
 (where "foreign" means outside your crate, not outside your module).